humanmade/altis-cloud/docs/nodejs/README.md

 Node.js hosting integrates directly into your existing Altis Cloud environment.

 Alongside your regular application containers (running WordPress), we run a second set of containers just for Node.js.
-These benefit from the same autoscaling architecture as your application servers, the Altis CDN, and WAF.
+These benefit from the same auto-scaling architecture as your application servers, the Altis CDN, and WAF.

 ![Node.js architecture diagram](../assets/architecture-node.png)